Flat Earth is a Microcosm of Big Tech Futurism

 Both have been saying the same thing for some time now, yet AI is doing quite the opposite of “saving” anything, while quantum computing is nowhere near even provincial application despite huge investments in it that began over a decade ago.

-Self-driving cars are another vivid example.
+Self-driving cars are another — possibly the most visible — example.
 Elon Musk said of full self-driving (FSD) Teslas in 2015, “we’ll be there in a few years.”
 By 2017, he was saying that FSD cars would be ready that year, which he then would repeat just about every year since.

-In an email sent to customers very recently, a person or persons from Tesla wrote “At our We, Robot event, we unveiled the future of autonomy.
+In an email sent to customers in just the last month or two, a person or persons from Tesla wrote “At our We, Robot event, we unveiled the future of autonomy.
 Now, you can experience a part of the future for the next 30 days with a Full Self-Driving (Supervised) trial in your own Tesla.”

-It has been a decade since Musk’s first assertions.
+It has been a decade since Musk’s first assertions about fully automated cars.
 The company has been taking people’s money for this feature for quite awhile.
-And these systems still can’t tell left from right, something Tesla lawyers admit in court even while Musk publicly proclaims otherwise.
+And these systems still can’t tell left from right, among other important things, something Tesla lawyers admit in court even while Musk publicly proclaims otherwise.

-Will could look at a chalkboard containing confounding math problems, set aside his janitor’s mop, and solve them even when Ivy League mathematicians could not.
+Will could look at a chalkboard containing confounding math problems, set aside his janitor’s mop, and solve them when even Ivy League mathematicians could not.
 He could instantly recall passages from archaic texts, including specific page numbers.
 He had limited or no education, swore and fought a lot, and primarily used his intellect to avoid criminal convictions and pick up women.
+His character was the quintessential display of the lone, unorthodox genius.

-It was the quintessential display of the absurdity of the so-called lone, unorthodox genius.
 The idea appeals to people who want to believe that ‘true’ genius requires no work; that some people are so super-duper smart that they just know things no one else can.
-Those clinging to this belief are easily persuaded by any level of bullshit paraded by charlatans who can weave a narrative that preys upon the underlying laziness.
+Those clinging to this belief are easily persuaded by any level of bullshit paraded by charlatans who can weave a deft-enough narrative that preys upon their underlying laziness.

 Reality, unfortunately, works very differently.

-Even figures that these same people themselves would probably label as geniuses — Albert Einstein, Isaac Newton, or Mozart, for example — did not magic up the things that exhibited their exceptional intelligence overnight or in a vacuum.
+People who buy into this nonsense would probably label as geniuses of this type figures like Albert Einstein, Isaac Newton, or Mozart.
+But even those people — as bright as they unquestionably were — did not magic up the things that proved their exceptional intelligence overnight or in a vacuum.

 Newton, for instance, spent decades laboring over the math and logic that would one day manifest as calculus.
-Einstein’s Relativity built off of centuries of work by earlier and concurrent physicists and mathematicians.
+Einstein’s Relativity built off of centuries of work by earlier and concurrent physicists and mathematicians (and no, Einstein was never bad at math).
 Mozart, who by all accounts possessed unparalleled talent, nevertheless learned music from his father.

-In an increasingly complex world, what must be learned is ever more complicated.
+And in an increasingly complex world, what must be learned is ever more complicated and difficult.

 Learned, not inherent, geniuses.
 Robert A. Millikan, Georges Lemaître, and Albert Einstein at the California Institute of Technology in January 1933. (public domain)